Assaro/DD_Bot/sites/settings.md

     - BotName: The Name you gave this Container.
 Prevents shutting down itself
     - Retries: The Amount of checks that should be performed before a command is considered failed
     - TimeBeforeRetry: The Time between two checks in seconds
-    - ContainersPerList: Splits the list into multiple messages if more containers are found.
+    - ContainersPerMessage: Splits the list into multiple messages if more containers are found.
 Lower it to prevent Error 50035